-Central Texas style bbq brisket began in the German and Czech meat markets of small towns such as Lockhart, Elgin, Luling and Taylor as a way to tenderize and preserve the unsavory or tough cuts of beef customers and butchers had little use for.
+Central Texas style bbq brisket began in the German and Czech meat markets of small towns such as Lockhart, Elgin, Luling and Taylor as a way to tenderize and preserve the unsavory or tough cuts of beef.
 The style is characterized by its simple rub of salt and pepper, cooked at low temps for long periods of time in offset smokers using oak wood.